 welcome to tips

 South Dakota's Turn In Poachers (TIPs) is a private, non-profit organization run by Wildlife Protection Incorporated.
 The Program is funded through donations from the big game license application check-off, private individual/group donations and through court ordered restitution.
 Rewards are paid in cash once an arrest is made and informants can protect their identity and remain anonymous.
-Informants are eligible for rewards of up to $300 for big game cases and up to $100 for fish and small game cases.
+Informants are eligible for rewards of up to $500 if an arrest is made.
 Higher rewards may be paid in extreme cases.
 All it takes is one call, 1.888.OVERBAG (683.7224) to make a difference!